vistadataproject/documents/Submissions/VDPYear2Overview.md

   3. a set of utilities for invoking MUMPS implemented RPCs either in-process or over a network and way to replay sequences of RPC calls (_RPC Session Runner_)
   4. a set of utilities for reliably query data into MVDM Javascript from MUMPS-based VISTA (_MVDM Query Framework_).
 This framework relied on the open source FMQL plugin.
   5. a Vagrant Virtual Machine (VM) packaging of an open source VISTA ("nodeVISTA Vagrant").
 This packaging was derived from OSEHRA VISTA's packaging.
+  6. utilities for analyzing the contents of full VISTA ("prodclones")

-All five will be improved in year 2 both to increase ease of use and efficiency and for features required as RPC coverage in MVDM expands.
+All six will be improved in year 2 both to increase ease of use and efficiency and for features required as RPC coverage in MVDM expands.

 ## Demonstration